 This pack of 2x CVM-V02O XLR Lavalier Microphones from Comica is ideal for any podcaster or vlogger that has multiple guests on their show at once.
 The microphones use omnidirectional recording and a flat frequency response to pick up clear vocals regardless of their placement while reducing background noise.

-Specially designed for use with Zoom H4n and other Zoom sound recording equipment, it requires no batteries to function and simply uses phantom power provided by your device.
+Specially designed for use with Zoom H4n and other Zoom sound recording equipment, it requires no batteries to function and uses phantom power provided by your device.

-Included metal clips ensure that the microphone stays securely in place during recording, and each mic comes with a fuzzy windscreen that delivers the best quality sound when recording outside.
+Included metal clips ensure that the microphone stays securely in place during recording, and each mic comes with a fuzzy windscreen that delivers the best sound when recording outside.
 Generous 5.9ft silicone cables prevent you from feeling restricted during use, and they are also fully adjustable to allow you to find the most comfortable fit.

 - A pack of two microphones that are ideal for hosting multiple guests at once